UNAM-FESAc/Advncd_Prgrmmng/README.md

-# Course: Programming II
+# Course: Programming II (Advanced)
 *By: Javier A. Orduz-Ducuara*

-This is a repository for the programming course 2019-II holding in FESAc.
+This is a repository for the programming course 2019-II is hold in FESAc.